oletizi/avi-docs/src/site/docs/16.2/avi-vantage-integration-with-safenet-network-hsm/index.md

 The contents of these certificates are used while creating the HSM Group.

 Next, create the HSM group.
-From the GUI, navigate to Templates > Security > HSM Groups.
+From the GUI, navigate to Templates &gt; Security &gt; HSM Groups.
 Multiple HSMs may be included in the group via the green *Add Additional HSM* button.

 <img class="alignnone size-full wp-image-8818" src="img/Screen-Shot-2016-06-25-at-3.03.14-PM-3.png" alt="Screen Shot 2016-05-13 at 6.32.52 PM" width="1392" height="1592">